Google Slides lets you collaborate with others in your organization to create business presentations.

 Create a Translucent Text Bar or Circle On Top of an Image

-A translucent bar or circle can make overlaid text on an image appear more prominently.
+A translucent bar or circle can make overlaid text on an image appear more prominent.

-Select either the text box or a shape that’s behind the text, and then click the Fill color tool.
+Select either the text box or the shape behind the text, then click the Fill color tool.
 Then click Custom.

 In the custom color box, select an off-white color, such as #ffffffa4, and drag the right-hand transparency slider down by about a third.